Topics Map > Student Academic Policies > Grades

 - Any instructor with the ability to submit grades can also make electronic grade changes.

-- Information on how to make grade changes electronically can be found at grading FAQs and e-grade changes.
+- Information on how to submit egrade changes via Faculty Center can be found at grading FAQs webpage and e-grade changes how-to.